 HOME / WORLD HERITAGE / GORHAMS CAVE COMPLEX

 In January 2015 the Gorham’s Cave Complex was put forward by HM Government of Gibraltar and the United Kingdom Government for inscription as a UNESCO World Heritage Site.
-The Gibraltar Museum prepared the bid on behalf of HM Government of Gibraltar.
+The Gibraltar National Museum prepared the bid on behalf of HM Government of Gibraltar.

 The process of inscription to become a World Heritage Site takes about 18 months.
 The final decision was taken by the UNESCO World Heritage Committee in July 2016, and the Gorham’s Cave Complex was officially inscribed as “an exceptional testimony to the occupation, cultural traditions and material culture of Neanderthal and Early Modern Human populations through a period spanning more than 120,000 years.”
 It became the UK’s 30th World Heritage Site.